 1.2 Types and Properties of Grain Boundaries

 A grain boundary is the interface between two adjacent grains.
-At grain boundaries, the atomic arrangement is disordered and has different properties from the crystal interior.
+The atomic arrangement at a grain boundary is disordered, giving it properties different from the crystal interior.

 Characteristics of grain boundaries: